vinitshahdeo/Hacktoberfest2021/README.md

 > ### A community-led mentorship [initiative](https://dev.to/vinitshahdeo/calling-out-beginners-for-a-community-led-mentorship-opportunity-for-hacktoberfest-16gh) to help beginners kickstarting their open-source journey by completing Hacktoberfest'21 challenge.

+<sup>DISCLAIMER: We keep a check on all the projects being added to the list but there might still be a few projects which is excluded.
+Please be cautious about the same.
+Thanks for your cooperation to make this space better.</sup>

 👉 **How can you [get on board as a mentor](https://vinitshahdeo.dev/hacktoberfest-2021).** ✨

 👉 **Kindly [submit your details](https://forms.gle/GJSUTPBJ4Rw4DTMk9) if you're beginner who's looking for a mentor**. 🌈